We are currently experiencing a large number of telephone calls into the service with queries.

 Can a driver refuse to take me and my assistance dog?

 If you travel with an assistance dog they must be allowed in the hackney carriage (taxi) or private hire vehicle, unless the driver has an exemption certificate.
 This can be issued if the driver has a medical condition made worse by contact with dogs.
 A driver with an exemption certificate will have a yellow ‘Notice of Exemption’ on their vehicle windscreen.

 Is there any charge for carrying an assistance dog and or a wheelchair?

 There is no charge for assistance dogs, wheelchairs or mobility aids.

 Can pet animals be carried in private hire vehicles and hackney carriage vehicles?

 Private Hire drivers may carry any animal belonging to a passenger at their own discretion anywhere in the vehicle and they shall ensure, where necessary, that such animals are suitably restrained/contained so as not to present a nuisance or hazards to the occupants of the vehicle.

-If you wish to make a comment or complaint, you should speak to the driver or their operator directly, quoting the drivers badge number, vehicle number and or vehicle registration number.
+If your complaint is about over charging or pre-booked taxis and private hire vehicles not turning up on time you should take your complaint up with the driver or their operator, quoting the drivers badge number, vehicle number and or vehicle registration number.

 If your complaint is about a road traffic offence, (example: bad or erratic driving, been cut up, using hand held mobile phone or any other offence that comes under road traffic legislation) we have no jurisdiction over these, so you will need to contact Derbyshire Constabulary on telephone number 101.